 update: my boss planned team-building activities that I couldn’t fully participate in by Alison Green on February 8, 2018 Remember the letter-writer in December whose boss had planned team-building events that she was physically unable to participate in?
 Here’s the update.
 I’ve added in names because there are more people this go-round.
 I emailed my boss, Peter, with what you suggested (I also added the part about why it didn’t affect my regular work, which a wonderful commenter suggested).
 I haven’t had any reason to interact with Peter since, but he sent me a nice email back thanking him for letting him know.
 Pretty shortly afterward, another manager, Alice (not the same manager from the previous letter, who offered to talk to our boss about the company’s accessibility – Dora) planned a meeting with an item on the schedule that I realized was probably physical activity of some kind, so I emailed Alice a very similar email that I emailed Peter (minus any mention of the previous meeting).
 She emailed me back saying that I should participate in whatever I felt comfortable in and feel free to sit out if I needed to.
 This was a relief, but I was still a little worried about my ability to sit out without drawing unwarranted attention to myself/my disability from coworkers, especially new hires who haven’t met me.
 When the actual day came, though, a pregnant manager, Lily, said she’d be sitting out because she didn’t feel well, and Alice took the opportunity to tell everyone that it was important to pay attention to our bodies and that there was no judgment for sitting out/doing what we needed to to take care of our bodies, both in meetings and in our actual work.
 That made it a lot easier to do what I needed to do without feeling scrutinized.
 My workplace and industry in general still (like most of the world) have a long way to go in terms of understanding and accessibility (mostly in ways I haven’t mentioned), but I’m trying to work to improve things, and I’m encouraged to see that the people I work with are basically decent and are open to that improvement.
 I am absolutely saving the script that you gave me for future use.
 Also, I didn’t mention this in the first letter, but I’m a contractor and my job is physical.
 My industry is largely (unnecessarily) obsessed with healthy bodies.
 I never thought anyone I worked with is ableist, but I do think there’s an ableist mentality in our industry that’s easy to fall into.
 I was concerned that my boss learning that I was disabled would make him think that I was bad at my job and would potentially be harmful for my next contract.
-You may also like:my office loves expensive, physically demanding team-building activitiesmy bosses want our remote team to work out together 3 times a weekmy boss and I share an office with a volatile jerk { 160 comments }
+You may also like:my office loves expensive, physically demanding team-building activitiesmy boss and I share an office with a volatile jerkmy bosses want our remote team to work out together 3 times a week { 160 comments }

 Naptime Enthusiast* February 8, 2018 at 12:42 pm Yay for a good update!
 I’m glad that Alice made a blanket statement to everyone rather than just letting you and Lilly sit out.
 I do think it’s easy to fall into an ableist mindset, we had an annual group event that was very physical (sports, races, tug-of-war field day events), and in the past few years we’ve added a number of non-physical challenges and activities that allow people of all ability levels to participate in whatever they are most comfortable in.
 Ideally we would have thought about this in year 1, but we didn’t and made adjustments accordingly.
 It’s still not perfect but we’re getting there by taking feedback into serious consideration during our planning.